Lenape: 21st century

 The Cherokee Nation filed suit to overturn the independent federal recognition of the Lenape.
 The tribe lost federal recognition in a 2004 court ruling in favor of the Cherokee Nation but regained it on July 28, 2009.
 After recognition, the tribe reorganized under the Oklahoma Indian Welfare Act.
 Members approved a constitution and by laws in a May 26, 2009, vote.
 Jerry Douglas was elected as tribal chief.

 In September 2000, the Delaware Nation of Oklahoma received 11.5 acre of land in Thornbury Township, Delaware County, Pennsylvania.

 In 2004, the Delaware Nation filed suit against Pennsylvania in the United States District Court for the Eastern District of Pennsylvania, seeking to reclaim 315 acre included in the 1737 Walking Purchase to build a casino.
 In the suit titled The Delaware Nation v.
 Commonwealth of Pennsylvania, the plaintiffs, acting as the successor in interest and political continuation of the Lenni Lenape and of Lenape Chief Moses Tunda Tatamy, claimed aboriginal and fee title to the 315 acres of land located in Forks Township in Northampton County, near the town of Tatamy, Pennsylvania.
 After the Walking Purchase, Chief Tatamy was granted legal permission for him and his family to remain on this parcel of land, known as "Tatamy's Place".
 In addition to suing the state, the tribe also sued the township, the county and elected officials, including Gov. Ed Rendell.

-Although the Walking Purchase forced the Lenape people to Oklahoma, not every Lenape lives in Oklahoma.
-Many Lenape continue to live in the Northeast.
-This community of people are the Munsee Lenape, and are currently in the process of applying for state recognition.

 The court held that the justness of the extinguishment of aboriginal title is nonjusticiable, including in the case of fraud.
 Because the extinguishment occurred prior to the passage of the first Indian Nonintercourse Act in 1790, that Act did not avail the Lenape.
 As a result, the court granted the Commonwealth's motion to dismiss.
 In its conclusion the court stated: "... we find that the Delaware Nation's aboriginal rights to Tatamy's Place were extinguished in 1737 and that, later, fee title to the land was granted to Chief Tatamy—not to the tribe as a collectivity."

+Not every Lenape now lives in Oklahoma.
+Many live in the Northeast, and some Munsee Lenape are applying for state recognition.